 Throughout my artistic practice, I try to unveil various socio-political mechanisms of pressure, that is, the biopolitical imperative imposed on women by the heteropatriarchy, pointing to the extent to which the issues of freedom and coercion for a woman are inseparable.

-Marina Markovic (born in Belgrade, Serbia, in 1983) graduated from Faculty of Fine Arts of the Belgrade University of Arts.
-Since 2006 she has exhibited widely in personal and group exhibitions throughout Serbia, the United States, Great Britain, Japan, Mexico and beyond.
-A Fellow of the Young Visual Artist Award and Dimitreije Basicevic Mangelos Award for 2011, Markovic co-founded and regularly collaborates with Third Belgrade Independent Artist’s Association.
-MM lives and works in New York.
+Marina Markovic was born in Belgrade, Serbia, in 1983.
+She earned her B.A. and M.A. in painting from the Faculty of Fine Arts in Belgrade.
+MM is currently pursuing her Ph.D. in New Media at the University of Belgrade.
+Since 2006 she has exhibited extensively at various festivals, art fairs, group and solo exhibitions throughout Serbia, the United States, Great Britain, Japan, Italy, Mexico and beyond.
+MM participated in artist-in-residence programs at ISCP (The International Studio & Curatorial Program) in New York, ZETA in Tirana and Q21 – MuseumsQuartier in Vienna.
+A Fellow of the Young Visual Artist Award and Dimitreije Basicevic Mangelos Award for 2011.
+MM lives and works in New York and Belgrade.